 In a letter to the Mississippi Department of Environmental Quality (MDEQ) dated December 14, 2020 (Mississippi Power, 2020), Mississippi Power proposed installing a groundwater extraction system at the former CCR unit as a temporary remedy.
-The temporary remedy design has been finalized in the last 6 months and currently includes four groundwater extraction wells (TW-3 through TW-6), with TW-7 as a contingent location if needed.
-Groundwater will be extracted from Unit 3 below the footprint of the former CCR unit and within the existing slurry wall.
+The temporary remedy design was completed and will extract groundwater from Unit 3 below the footprint of the former CCR unit and within the existing slurry wall.
 Extracted groundwater will undergo bag filtration treatment prior to discharge to the Site leachate pond.

-The goals of the temporary remedy extraction system are to:
+The goals of the temporary remedy extraction system pursuant to the 2020 correspondence are to:

-- Begin affirmative groundwater corrective action while a long-term remedy strategy is developed. - Reduce head in the uppermost aquifer (Unit 3) within the slurry wall footprint. - Establish an inward flow gradient, thereby minimizing outward flow potential from the former CCR unit. - Provide further data and information regarding hydraulic connectivity and interrelationship of water-bearing units at the Site.
+- Begin groundwater corrective action while a long-term remedy strategy is developed. - Reduce head in the uppermost aquifer (Unit 3) within the slurry wall footprint. - Establish an inward flow gradient, thereby minimizing outward flow potential from the former CCR unit. - Provide further data and information regarding hydraulic connectivity and interrelationship of water-bearing units at the Site.

-Temporary remedy inputs to the Site leachate pond will be included in the National Pollutant Discharge Elimination System (NPDES) permit renewal for the Site that has been submitted.
-The temporary remedy will not be operated until the modified NPDES permit for the Site has been approved to include the temporary remedy inputs to the sedimentation pond.
+Temporary remedy discharge to the Site leachate pond were included in the approved National Pollutant Discharge Elimination System (NPDES) permit renewal for the Site.

 As part of the temporary remedy system, four groundwater extraction wells (TW-4, TW-5, TW-6, and TW-7) were installed in November and December 2021 in the footprint of the former CCR unit as shown on Figure 2.
-TW-4 through TW-6 will be incorporated into the temporary remedy system along with existing groundwater extraction well TW-3.
-TW-7 will be available as a contingent extraction well to be incorporated into the system, if needed.
+TW-4 through TW-6 are incorporated into the temporary remedy system along with existing groundwater extraction well TW-3.
+TW-7 is available as a contingent extraction well to be incorporated into the system, if needed.
 The extraction wells were developed following installation and capacity tests were completed to evaluate potential groundwater extraction rates.
-Revised groundwater flow rates based on results of capacity tests were incorporated into the temporary remedy final design.
+The temporary remedy design drawings were stamped by a professional engineer licensed in Mississippi and issued for construction (IFC) on February 16, 2022.
+An overview of the temporary remedy system layout is provided in Figure 2.